grimoire/torch2trt_dynamic/README.md

 This is a branch of https://github.com/NVIDIA-AI-IOT/torch2trt with dynamic input support

 Not all layer support dynamic input such as view, squeeze, stack, etc...

 You can create a custom layer from nvinfer1::IPluginV2DynamicExt to implement it.

-Custom plugins library will be published in future.
+Custom plugins library might be public in future.

 ## Usage